Expert EMDR Therapy Services

 Tel.
 717-394-3994Fax: (717) 394-0124email: acrs@advanced-counseling.com

-EMDR is one of the evidence-based modalities ACRS licensed professionals use in Trauma and PTSD Counseling.
-We will help you determine if EMDR is the best therapy based on your unique needs.
-We'll give you the highest quality In-Person and Telehealth EMDR Trauma and PTSD Therapy available in Pennsylvania.
+EMDR Therapy, which stands for Eye Movement Desensitization and Reprocessing Therapy, is an evidence-based treatment offered by licensed professionals at ACRS for Trauma and PTSD Counseling.
+We will help you determine if EMDR is the right therapy for your specific needs.
+We provide high-quality In-Person and Online Telehealth EMDR Therapy for Trauma and PTSD in Pennsylvania.

 Our Trauma and PTSD specialists will provide the services you need to get better and reclaim your life after Trauma.